Preparedness for Children

 - Make time: Help kids understand they’re safe and secure by talking, playing and other family activities.

-- Keep calm and carry on: Your child will learn how to deal with these events from you.
+- Remain Calm: Your child will learn how to deal with these events from you.
+Demonstrating calmness will help keep children more calm.

 - Care: Make a point of showing sensitivity toward other families impacted by the disaster.